 If you’re looking for a breathtaking view on Oahu, look no further than the Tantalus Lookout.

 The lookout provides stunning views of Honolulu and the surrounding area.
 You can see as far as Diamond Head Crater, Waikiki Beach, and the Honolulu area.
-It’s definitely worth a visit if you’re in the area.
+It’s definitely worth a visit if you’re on the island.

 Make sure to bring your camera – the views are absolutely amazing!
 You’ll want to capture this unforgettable experience and share it with your friends and family.

 This Travel Dream contains affiliate links.
 We may receive compensation at no extra cost to you if you purchase using one of these links.
 You can read my disclaimer for more information.

 How to Get to Tantalus Lookout

 The Tantalus Lookout is located in Pu’u ‘Ualaka’a State Park, about 21 minutes from the Waikiki area.
 The best way to get there is by car.
 You can also take Lyft or Uber, but we always recommend renting your own vehicle for convenience and flexibility.
 We mainly use Discount Hawaii Car Rental to book rental cars in Hawaii.

 Tip: Tantalus Lookout is located about 5 minutes from the Experience Nutridge Luau, one of the top luaus on Oahu.
 If you are attending this luau, we recommend stopping at the lookout before your luau begins.

 Tantalus Lookout Parking and Hours